odunsikazeem/viscorner-customer-dashboard/README.md

   Viscorner API (for data retrieval)

   ## Contributors
-  Chak Cheong Chan
+  Chak Cheong Chan,
-  Thomas Francis
+  Thomas Francis,
-  Akorede Odunsi
+  Akorede Odunsi &
   Samirah Mahroof

   ## Testing
-  Feel free to test the application by signing up or logging in to the Viscorner website.
+  Feel free to test the application by signing up or logging into the Viscorner website.

   ## License
   N/A